2024-25 Edition

 BATS 209A.
 Introduction to Medical Statistics.
 4 Units.

-Provides understanding of medical statistics for clinicians and clinical researchers to read and interpret literature.
+Provides understanding of medical statistics for clinicians; clinical and biomedical researchers to read and interpret literature.

 BATS 209B.
 Introduction to Medical Statistics II.
 4 Units.